eliranwong/ChromeOSLinux/README.md

 Move up a page: "ctrl + y"

-Quick jump to the end of the file: "ctrl + _" & "shift + v"
+Quick jump to the end of the file: "alt + \"

-Quick jump to the end of the file: "ctrl + _" & "shift + y"
+Quick jump to the end of the file: "alt + /"

 # Terminal